 That said, for personal email hosting, Hover is perfect (and plenty) for me.
 It might even the best email hosting for a small business team, but I don’t think this would scale well for larger teams.
 And that brings me to…

 For robust business email hosting, take a look at G Suite for work (formerly called Google Apps).
 G Suite offers a lot of tight integration with other Google services (think documents, calendars, collaboration, etc) that are icing on the cake.

 At $5/month for a single user, G Suite is a bit more pricey than Hover, but also includes those extra bells and whistles.
+And, frankly, $70/year is money well-spent if it means you don’t have to worry about your email going down.
 You can take it for a spin with a free trial.

 If you decide to give it a go, ask me for a G Suite coupon code that will save you 20% per user for your first year as a customer.